An Introduction to Stochastic Calculus and Itô's Lemma

 To derive this, consider partitioning the interval $[0, T]$ into $n$ equal subintervals with $\Delta t = T/n$.
 The sum of squared increments is

-Expected value: For a Gaussian random variable with variance $\Delta t$, the expected squared value equals its variance such that
+For a Gaussian random variable with variance $\Delta t$, the expected squared value equals its variance, so

 So the expected value of the entire sum is